sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-kyma/remote-service-set-up-mock-kyma.md

         > `<xyz123>` is a placeholder for a string of characters that's unique for your cluster.

-    5. Add the result without the leading `*.` in the `domain` property to the **chart/values.yaml** file so that the URL of your CAP service can be generated:
+    5. In the **chart/values.yaml** file, add the result without the leading `*.` in the `domain` property so that the URL of your CAP service can be generated:

         ```yaml[2]
         global: